 Salary Series: How Much Does a Web Designer Make?

-That all sounds great, but I’m sure you’re wondering how much a web designer actually makes.
-Is it really one of those elusive creative jobs that pays enough to cover the bills?
+That all sounds great, but I’m sure you’re wondering how much money a web designer makes.
+Is website design really one of those elusive creative jobs that pays enough to cover the bills?

-The answer is, quite simply, “yes,” but there’s more to it than that.
+The answer is, quite simply, “yes!”
+But there’s more to it than that.
 Here’s what you can expect to earn as a web designer, what kind of skills you’ll need to get there, and a few tips and tricks to maximize the flexibility and benefits of the job.

-What is a Web Designer Salary?
+What is an average Web Designer Salary?

-$42,000+ (on average in the U.S. for entry-level web designer positions)
+Average salary in the U.S. for an entry-level web designer is $42,000+

-$53,877+ (on average in U.S. for senior positions with 3+ years of web design experience)
+Average salary in the U.S. for senior positions with 3+ years of web design experience is $53,877+

-Finally, Web design salaries also vary based on your geographical area (or the geography of the company you’re applying for, if you’re working remotely).
+Finally, web design salaries also vary based on your geographical area (or the geography of the company you’re applying for, if you’re working remotely).

 Here’s a breakdown of how the average entry-level salary varies between East and West Coast (New York and Los Angeles) and between high cost of living city and low cost of living city (we’ve used San Francisco and Salt Lake City as our examples).

-New York: $62,237
+New York: $65,520

-Los Angeles: $41,452
+Los Angeles: $59,296

-San Francisco: $66,240
+San Francisco: $79,141

-Salt Lake City: $60,230
+Salt Lake City: $57,211

 Another factor that brings variability to web design salaries is the fact that web design work isn’t always a single commitment to one company paying a fixed wage.

-And if you’re a multi-faceted designer with lots of creative irons in the fire, but you’re looking for an anchor gig to be your primary income source, web design can fit that bill, too.
+And if you’re a senior designer with lots of creative irons in the fire, but you’re looking for an anchor gig to be your primary income source, web design can fit that bill, too.